mirage/mirage-www/tmpl/wiki/arm64.md

 Thanks to Solo5 and ukvm Mirage can run on ARM CPUs which support the ARM virtualization extensions.
-As the layer for Mirage currently only supports the 64bit architecture a 64bit CPU is requiered.
+As the layer for Mirage currently only supports the 64bit architecture a 64bit CPU is required.

-So fahr this has been tested on the following SOCs.
+So far this has been tested on the following SOCs.

 <ul>
 <li>Broadcom BCM2837 on Raspberry Pi 3/3+</li>